 Material on Māori subjects or which present a Māori perspective on a subject, or by authors who identify as Māori and Māori language publications.

-- Material published by, or relating to, Ngāi Tahu as tangata whenua including Ngāi Tahu Claim information.
+- A significant collection will be located in Tūranga.
+This includes material published by, or relating to, Ngāi Tahu as tangata whenua including Ngāi Tahu Claim information.

 Memory bags can be beneficial for people with dementia.
 The memory bags contain a selection of objects chosen to help stimulate the senses and promote reminiscing and discussion.